CharlesCoqueret/ghost-design-system/FURTHER.md

 export \* from './SomeOtherComponent';
 ```

 You can develop your new component using storybook as your playground.
-Once you have added the `.stories.tsx` file for you new component, you can run `yarn storybook` to start the service.
+Once you have added the `.stories.tsx` file for you new component, you can run `npm run storybook` to start the service.

 ## Tests